 - General Information to include: airframe weight, max takeoff weight, range/ endurance, operating altitude, power supply.

 - Describe operational safety program or procedures

 - Account number (Departments are responsible for UAS/UAV liability insurance premiums.
 They may at their option purchase physical damage coverage for UAS/UAV and associated systems – recommended for high value equipment.
 If no insurance is purchased for physical damage, Departments are responsible for loss or damage to UAS/UAV and associated systems.)

 2. Anyone wishing to operate a UAS/UAV on CSU property is required to obtain approval from the Office of Risk Management & Insurance PRIOR to operation.
 Third parties, or vendors operating a UAS/ UAV on CSU property may be asked to provide evidence of drone liability insurance.
 Facilities Management and CSUPD may also be involved in approving applications.

 3. Scheduling flight operations on CSU owned property.
 CSU has designated certain areas where drone use may be approved.
 However, flight operations need to be scheduled, and approved prior to operation.
 Flight operations for CSU research, and CSU business related functions will have priority.
 This scheduling process ensures that flight operations may occur in a safe manner, and that research operations are not unduly impacted.
 After RMI has approved the drone use, the operator must receive approval for scheduling the flight operations.
 For flight operations scheduling please schedule by accessing CSU’s Event Management System.
-If for any reason you cannot obtain access please contact Facilities Scheduling Office or contact Lori Meyers, at 970 491 0026.
+If for any reason you cannot obtain access please contact Kirsten Smith or Lori Meyers, at 970 491 0026.